Saturday, January 31, 2009

 Using plant materials more than once:

 Sometimes plants can be used again.
-If you use them right away, you could roll a different color on them and some of the first color may also transfer, so be sure to choose colors that will mix well, for example yellow and green or two shades of the same color.
+If you use them right away, you could roll a different color on your glass plate and over the items.
+Some of the first color may also transfer, so be sure to choose colors that will mix well, for example yellow and green or two shades of the same color.

 If they cannot be used another time, discard them and use new materials.